| Modifier and Type | Field and Description |

 public static final int UFT8_NAMES_FLAG

-The only reason this is public is that ZipOutputStream.EFS_FLAG
+The only reason this is public is that ZipOutputStream.EFS_FLAG was public in several versions of

 Apache Ant and we needed a substitute for it.